 By Mort Kondracke, Roll Call

-If Obama Loses Racism is the only reason McCain might beat h
+If Obama Loses Racism is the only reason McCain might beat him.

 By Jacob Weisberg, Slate